deschutesdesigngroupllc/perscom-widget/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+### `npm start:widget`

+Runs a local web server that serves `widget.js` to be used in local development.

 ### `npm test`

 Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm run build:widget`

-Builds the app to use as a widget with all output in one bundled .js and .css file.
+Builds the widget for production to the `dist` folder.\
+The build will be named `widget.js`.

 ### `npm run format`